 This past summer, Lee moved one step closer to achieving his dream when he worked as an intern at the San Francisco Public Defender’s Office, where he represented indigent clients through court appearances, legal research and writing.

-After his graduation from UC Hastings in May, he plans to work for the San Francisco Public Defender’s Office.
+After his graduation from UC Law SF in May, he plans to work for the San Francisco Public Defender’s Office.

 For Lee, representing those who can’t afford high-priced lawyers isn’t just about making the justice system fairer.
 It’s also about fulfilling the promise of the American dream – the idea that even those from disadvantaged communities can work hard and find success.